 This restorative treatment can range in price, typically based on the condition of the tooth, skill of the endodontist, and possible additional services needed (i.e. after hours appointment).
 As it can save a tooth from falling out or being pulled, and can restore your smile with a crown, the price for this procedure is more than worth it.
 That being said, if you are spending the money you should spend it wisely on an experienced specialist who has good reviews, is close to you, and has a variety of financing options that fit your needs.
 Our office accepts most PPOs, works with lenders like CareCredit, and offers interest free, in-house payment plans.
 Get more root canal cost information and find out the best way to pay for this treatment.

-Contact Us to make an appointment with our dental office Frisco, TX and we can determine if a root canal is a proper procedure for your specific situation or case.
+Contact Us to make an appointment with our office in Frisco, TX and we can determine if a root canal is a proper procedure for your specific situation or case.
 Our dental care specialists will ensure your questions are fully answered to make sure you are confident in your decision.
-Our practice is located in the greater DFW metro area close to The Colony and Prosper, Texas.

 Dr. George’s Dental Affiliations